Presidency of Ulysses S. Grant: Second term (1873–1877)

 The second inauguration of Ulysses Grant's presidency was held on Tuesday, March 4, 1873, commencing the second four-year term of his presidency.
-Subsequently, the inaugural ball ended early when the food froze.
 Departing from the White House, a parade escorted Grant down the newly paved Pennsylvania Avenue, which was all decorated with banners and flags, to the swearing-in ceremony in front of the Capitol building.
 Chief Justice Salmon P. Chase administered the presidential oath of office.
-This was one of the coldest inaugurations in U.S. history, with the temperature at only 6 degrees at sunrise.
-After the swearing-in ceremony, the inaugural parade commenced down Pennsylvania Avenue.
-The Evening Star observed.
-"The private stands and windows along the entire route were crowded to excess."
-The parade consisted of a variety of military units along with marching bands and civic organizations.
-The military units, in their fancy regalia, were the most noticeable.
-Altogether, there were approximately 12,000 marchers who participated, including several units of African American soldiers.
+There were approximately 12,000 marchers who participated in the parade, including several units of African American soldiers.
 At the inaugural ball, there were some 6,000 people in attendance.
-Great care was taken to ensure that Grant's inaugural ball would be in spacious quarters and would feature an elegant assortment of appetizers, food, and champagne.
-A large temporary wooden building was constructed at Judiciary Square to accommodate the event.
-Grant arrived around 11:30pm and the dancing began.

-It was the only term of Henry Wilson as vice president.
 Vice President Henry Wilson died in office on November 22, 1875.
-Senator Thomas Ferry, pro tempore of the Senate, was next in the line of presidential succession, had Grant not finished his second term.
+Senator Thomas Ferry, pro tempore of the Senate, served as "Acting Vice President", and was next in the line of presidential succession.